-If you stay in a costly area, ponder if the extra money is worth it.
-A move can mean the difference between living hand-to-mouth and have money in abundance.
+If you stay in a very costly area, ponder if the extra money is worth it.
+A move can mean the difference between living hands-to-mouth and having money in abundance.

-Our town has many free tennis and basketball courts, beautiful parks, walking trails, open disc golf, etc. One can go and enjoy for hours in the amazing outdoors, hiking trails or playing sports.
+Our town has many free tennis and basketball courts, wonderful parks, walking trails, free disc golf, etc. One can go and enjoy for hours in the amazing outdoors, hiking on trails or playing sports.
 And the best part – everything for free.
 All you need to do is find it.
 Here’re over 100 free things you can do if you want more inspiration.

 You lose 1% on gas mileage for every 2 PSI of air pressure below the needed level in your tires.
-Most car tires are 5-10 PSI under the average level.
-This means, by merely inflating your tires, you can increase your gas mileage by 5%.
+Most car tires are 5-10 PSI under the normal level.
+This means, by simply inflating your tires, you can increase your gas mileage by 5%.

-It’s simple too: Just go through your car’s manual to check the standard tire pressure.
+It’s simple too: go through your car’s manual to check the normal tire pressure.
 Then visit the gas station.
 Ask the attendant for a tire air gauge you can borrow.
 Then stop at the air pump.
 Feel your tires.
 Then using the pump fill them to the needed level.
-It’s a virtually free gas!
+It’s essentially free gas!

 Gardening is an inexpensive hobby if you have a garden.
 Rent a tiller.
 Till up an area.
 Plant some saplings.
 Keep the patch weeded.
 The result?
 A very inexpensive hobby which gives healthy food to you and your family.